Lisa Ann: Other ventures

 Ann worked as a talent agent for LA Direct Models between September 2005 and February 2006.
 According to Ann, female performers in the industry who were 30 years or older were rejected by other agents and had to represent themselves despite the demand for them amid the "MILF phenomenon", which motivated her to start her own agency and represent them.
 She launched Clear Talent Management in November 2006, which was later renamed Lisa Ann's Talent Management and merged with Adam Glasser's Lighthouse Agency in 2007 before closing in July 2010.

 In December 2009, it was announced that Ann had signed on to be the spokeswoman for RealTouch, a mechanized artificial vagina produced by AEBN.
 She later had her own genitalia molded for Fleshlight in 2011.

-In 2013, Ann hosted a show titled Stripper Town on Sirius XM.
-She currently co-hosts two Sirius XM radio shows, Lisa Ann Does Fantasy, alongside Adam Ronis, on Monday nights, and The Morning Men on Thursday mornings.
-In 2023, Ann began a weekly podcast/show with Sirius XM.
+In 2013, Ann hosted a show titled Stripper Town on SiriusXM.
+She currently co-hosts two SiriusXM radio shows, Lisa Ann Does Fantasy, alongside Adam Ronis, on Monday nights, and The Morning Men on Thursday mornings.
+In 2023, Ann began a weekly podcast/show with SiriusXM.
 Better Halves with Lisa Ann and Bret Raybould is a comical therapy session that journeys into the world of dating, sex, and relationships.

 In December 2014, she said that she is pursuing a career in fantasy football.
 By January 2016, she was also slowly getting involved with fantasy baseball.

 On December 15, 2015, Ann released a memoir titled The Life.

 Mentoring

 In August 2014, Ann reached out to fellow porn actress Belle Knox, also known as the "Duke [University] porn star".
-Through her agent, who also represents Knox, she wanted to see "How's she doing?".
+Through her agent, who also represents Knox, she wanted to see "How's she doing?"
 She has been mentoring an average of 10 to 15 girls since 2005.
 In an interview conducted by XBIZ, Ann said she could sympathize with the media attention that Knox had faced.
 She had a similar experience when playing former vice presidential candidate Sarah Palin.
 "I understand that being a new girl in the business can be a very lonely place...
 She's already out on the road feature dancing, already has a million opportunities and I feel like if that all happened to me, if 'Palin' had happened to me at 19, I don't know how I would've managed it," she said.
 "So I reached out to her and we started just a little bit of mentoring by text, by phone, by Skype.
 And I enjoyed the bond when we talked."
 In December 2014, Ann launched Porn Stars Boot Camp, a consulting firm.